FairAppeal

 Phinney Ridge Property Taxes (Seattle): The 2026 Homeowner Guide

 Phinney Ridge is a long north-south spine running above Ballard, defined by walkable Phinney Avenue, a tight school district, and craftsman bungalows on tree-lined side streets.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Phinney Ridge home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Phinney Ridge home turns on neighborhood-level math.

 How are Phinney Ridge property taxes calculated?